Let’s explore how a better KYC tool can make things easier for your users while reducing fraud and helping with compliance.

 To see how easy it is to apply for a loan with a stolen ID, we even conducted our own experiment, which you can read about here.

 Customers Don’t Care About KYC

 Last but not least, the verification steps are simply seen as obstacles by users.
-They add friction between them and the service they want to use (or goods they try to buy), which creates churn and sends them towards the competition.
+Yes, they may help avoid terrorist financing, but for the average user, they just add friction between them and the service they want to use (or goods they try to buy), which creates churn and sends them towards the competition.